 - Influencers are unpredictable and sometimes very expensive.

-Despite all those negative things, inbound marketing is a beast and all those negatives can be countered using proper tactics.
+Despite all those negative qualities, inbound marketing is a beast and all those negatives can be countered using proper tactics.
 Check out the HiveMind Blog for the best inbound marketing strategies.

 Types of Inbound Marketing